-1. Remove the battery case access cover; then using the multimeter set to the DC Voltage position, check the relay as follows.

-2. Connect the red tester lead to the positive battery terminal; then connect the black tester lead to the starter cable connection on the starter relay.
+- 1. Remove the seat; then using the multimeter set to the DC Voltage position, check the relay as follows. - 2.
+Connect the red tester lead to the positive battery terminal; then connect the black tester lead to the starter cable connection on the starter relay.
 The meter must show battery voltage.